shyakafrancis123/submission_reminder_app_shyakafrancis123/README.md

 4. Start the reminder service:
     ./copilot_shell_script.sh

+5.Remainder apk
+    After running the ./create_environment, enter the directory that was created and run the startup.sh script and this will askk if u to input the other subject u want to know if they were not submitted.

 ## Usage
 - Use the `copilot_shell_script.sh` script to manage your reminders.
 - Add your submissions and deadlines into the appropriate files or configuration as instructed in the project docs (you can expand this section as you add more features).

 ##This for purposes of studying only